pygfx/pygfx/docs/transparency.rst

 the case; they can e.g. be used as the reference value in alpha testing.

-In any case, the alpha value represents a weight for how the object is combined with other objects, and it's applicance is fully defined by ``material.alpha_config``.
+In any case, the alpha value represents a weight for how the object is combined with other objects, and its application is fully defined by ``material.alpha_config``.
-Although this config can be set in great detail, the majority of cases can be captured with a handful of presets that we call *alpha modes*.
+Although this config can be customized, the majority of cases can be captured with a handful of presets that we call *alpha modes*.